PanoPepino/beanim/docs/_build/html/_sources/examples.rst.txt

 Step 2: Define Your Slide Objects
 ----------------------------------

-Before building the presentation script, define all the objects (title slides, bullet points, equations, references) you'll use.
+Before building the presentation script, define all the objects (s, bullet points, equations, references) you'll use.
 This makes your code more organized and easier to maintain.

 **Available Basic Object Types:**

-* **Title_Presentation()** - Title slide with project name, affiliation, and author
+* **Title_Presentation()** -  with project name, affiliation, and author
 * **Title_Section()** - Section header that appears at the top-left corner
 * **BlB()** - Bulleted List Boxed with iterative animation support
 * **Reference()** - Citations and references (manual or from .bib file)